Between 2010 and 2019, the investment in privacy and security companies jumped nearly sixfold from $1.7 billion to close to $10 billion. Why?

 Implementing corporate security company-wide turns it from a siloed function into an effective, all-team effort.
 Total cooperation is critical because even the most robust corporate security program will fail without adequate support or enforcement from your leaders and team.

 You manage risk more effectively by using risk intelligence to guide risk management processes throughout company teams and functions.
-This might look like recognizing cutting-edge security risks putting proactive risk management measures in place instead of responsive ones.
+This might look like recognizing cutting-edge security risks and putting proactive risk management measures in place instead of responsive ones.
 For example, risk intelligence reports could tell you that other companies in your industry are experiencing increased after-hours theft.
 That valuable information empowers your team to take preventative measures, like installing extra video surveillance or motion sensors, to minimize that risk.

 There’s also a strong link between your corporate culture and security compliance.
 The stronger your corporate culture is, the more likely this corporate security best practice is to be accepted and integrated.
 However, integrating corporate security as a company-wide practice must start from the top.
 Why?